dymmond/edgy/docs/contenttypes/intro.md

 You can opt out by overwriting `content_type` on the model to opt out with any Field.
 Use `ExcludeField` to remove the field entirely.

+### Tenancy compatibility

+ContentType is out of the box tenancy compatible.